RyanRBlosser/Class3Assignment/codebook.md

 # Class 3 Assignment Codebook
 Class 3 Assignment Codebook

+Variables in final dataset:

+subject -- A subject number 1 through 30 signifying the person the device is to (each number is a different person)

+activity -- the observed activity the subject is performing, which takes one of six values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

+the other variables are made up of three components and take the nomenaclature of <Comp1>_<Comp2><Comp3>
+note that ALL of these are means that were gotten by taking the mean of every observation per subject per activity:

+Component 1 list -- these are the basic measurements taken

+tBodyAcc

+tGravityAcc

+tBodyAccJerk

+tBodyGyro

+tBodyGyroJerk

+tBodyAccMag

+tGravityAccMag

+tBodyAccJerkMag

+tBodyGyroMag

+tBodyGyroJerkMag

+fBodyAcc

+fBodyAccJerk

+fBodyGyro

+fBodyAccMag

+fBodyBodyAccJerkMag

+fBodyBodyGyroMag

+fBodyBodyGyroJerkMag

+Component 2 list

+mean -- this is the mean of the measurement in an observation

+std -- this is the standard deviation of the measurements in an observation

+Component 3 list

+_X, _Y, _Z, or <nothing> --if there is an applicable direction for a measurement, the variable has one of these, otherwise there is no third component

 How the data set was constructed:
 1) Take the test files (subject_test, y_test, x_test) as combine them "vertically" (cbind)
 and append to them (rbind) the train files (suject_train, y_train, x_train)...this results in a large, wide data frame